xGR: Efficient Generative Recommendation Serving at Scale: Introduction

 \begin{itemize}

-\item We comprehensively analyze the workload characteristics of the GR paradigm and expose potential optimization opportunities to facilitate deployment.
+\item We comprehensively analyze the workload characteristics of the GR paradigm and expose potential performance optimization opportunities to facilitate deployment.

 \item We optimize the overall process spanning prefill, decode, and beam search phases.
-At the operator level, xAttention accelerates self-attention through KV cache separation and staged computation allocation.
+At the operator level, xAttention accelerates inference phases through KV cache management and staged attention computation.
 At the algorithm level, xBeam reduces search overhead with valid path constraint and early search termination.

-\item We deconstruct the GR pipeline to facilitate system-level optimizations. xSchedule employs a three-tier hierarchy to enable pipeline overlap and task parallelism.
+\item We deconstruct the serving pipeline to facilitate system-level optimizations. xSchedule employs a three-tier hierarchy to enable pipeline overlap and task parallelism.

-\item We develop a GR serving system xGR that enables low-latency recommendation under high-concurrency scenarios.
-The experimental results show that xGR achieves at least 3.49$\times$ throughput compared to the state-of-the-art baseline under strict latency constraints.
+\item We develop a GR serving system xGR that enables fast recommendations under high-concurrency request scenarios.
+The experimental results show that xGR achieves at least 2.89$\times$ throughput compared to the state-of-the-art baseline under strict P99 latency contraints.

 \end{itemize}